On walk domination: Between different types of walks and $m_3$-path: Conclusions

-However, precise characterizations for the classes $\mathbf{m_3}/\mathbf{WTW}$ and $\mathbf{m_3}/\mathbf{TW}$ remain open.
+Furthermore, precise characterizations for the classes $\mathbf{m_3}/\mathbf{WTW}$ and $\mathbf{m_3}/\mathbf{TW}$ also remain open.
 The reason is that these walk types allow for chords, which complicates the analysis.
 The existence of such chords leads to a greater number of potential forbidden subgraphs, making the characterization significantly more challenging.

 \paragraph{Data availability} Not applicable.